Sim Lab Startup Guide

 Clinical Simulation Labs provide students with a great learning space to develop key clinical skills without risking any potential harm to patients.
 The benefits of using simulation to improve healthcare education are well documented, by creating a realistic learning environment that mimics a specific care environment students can truly immerse themselves in a scenario.
 By allowing students to become active participants in their own learning they are free to use critical thinking skills without risking harming a patient.

 How Do I Get Started Building a Lab?

-At DiaMedical USA it’s our mission to improve the quality of healthcare by providing innovative tools to educate the next generation of medical professionals.
+At DiaMedical it’s our mission to improve the quality of healthcare by providing innovative tools to educate the next generation of medical professionals.
 Our on-staff nurse educator has developed a list of some of the most important products educators should include in their simulation lab.

 Patient Care Manikins

 Medical Manikins are the most important piece of any simulation lab.
 By utilizing modern patient care manikins students can practice a variety of basic and advanced skills without risking harm to a human patient.
 Low-fidelity manikins are ideal for standardized skills practice and validations while medium-fidelity manikins are better suited for interdisciplinary simulations and helping students refine their clinical decision-making skills.